andybiar/Heroes-of-Gondor/README.md

 As crunch time for Heroes of Gondor wound to a close, this repo got pretty messy.
 The most up-to-date production branch is currently the NoCrosshair branch, not Main.
 Also, the game currently requires a 5-minute setup process, a Kinect, a DDR mat, and a staff (yes, a long stick of wood), to play it.

-A port for the Unity Web Player is on my to-do list, but in the meantime if you want to use any of the awesome audio or visual assets go ahead, but please credit us.
-We had a team of 17 people working really hard on this for a couple months; it's the least you can do.
+A port for the Unity Web Player is on my to-do list, but in the meantime we release all assets under the MIT license.

 Disclaimer: I do not own any rights to Lord of the Rings content, nor have I made any money from this project.